 YouTube Shorts:

-Understanding video trends for 2026 means recognizing these platform differences aren't preferences.
+Understanding video trends for 2026 means recognising these platform differences aren't preferences.
 They're requirements for visibility.

 Rights, Permissions, and the Boring Stuff That Matters